How Much Money Do You Need to Start a Small Business?

-- Use a helpful startup cost calculator to give yourself some idea of the total numbers.
+- Use a helpful startup cost calculator to give yourself some idea of the figures to expect.

 - Price out retail and wholesale inventory needs with potential suppliers.

-- Ask a business or accounting consultant for advice, like those here at Ignite Spot.
+- Ask a business or accounting consultant for advice, like those at Ignite Spot.

-However, there are lots of ways to gauge interest and estimate income before actually opening your doors, depending on the type of business you plan to open.
+The average income for a small-business owner varies widely, ranging from $34,392 to $75,076 a year.
+There are lots of ways to gauge interest and better estimate your income potential before actually opening your doors, depending on the type of business you plan to open.
 Here are some ways you can test the waters:

 - Conduct marketing research and use focus groups to find out if people are interested in your product.

-- Generate and gauge interest with a Kickstarter project or other crowdfunding venture.
+- Generate and gauge interest with a Kickstarter campaign or other crowdfunding venture.

 - Appear at trade shows and network with professionals or customers in the industry.